KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `code_of_conduct`: Link to the code of conduct file of the project
 - `code_repository`: Link to the source code (typically the repository where the readme can be found)
 - `contact`: Contact person responsible for maintaining a software component.
-- `continuous_integration`: Link to continuous integration service, supported on GitHub as well as in GitLab.
+- `continuous_integration`: Link to continuous integration service, supported on GitHub as well as in GitLab and Codeberg.
 - `contributing guidelines`: Guidelines indicating how to contribute to a software component.
 - `contributor`: Contributors to this software.
 Note: Contributor metadata is exported from metadata files (e.g., CodeMeta, CONTRIBUTORS, etc.) not from git logs.
 - `copyright_holder`: Entity or individual owning the rights to the software.
 The year is also extracted, if available.